faanross/faanross.github.io/content/posts/course01.md

 # 1.5.3 Deep disable MS Defender + Updates

 I call this 'deep disable' because simply toggling off the switches in `Settings` won't actually fully disable Defender and Updates.
 You see, Windows thinks of you as a younger sibling - it feels the need to protect you a bit, most of the time without you even knowing.
-(Unlike Linux of course which will allow you to basically nuke your entire OS if you so desired.)
+(Unlike Linux of course which will allow you to basically nuke your OS kernel if you so desired.)

 {{< figure src="/img/winlin.png" title="" class="custom-figure" >}}